rdpoor/mulib-support/README.md

 ### mu_buf

 Safe read and write access for buffers of homogeneous data.
 Includes in-place O(log N) heapsort with user-provided comparison function.
+NOTE: mu_buf may be superseded by mu_bstore and mu_pstore (byte store and pointer store), since the overhead of handling variable size may not be worth it.

 ### mu_bufref

 Supports slices (aka views, aka substrings) into a mu_buf.
 Especially useful as a means for "no copy" (in-place) string manipulation.
+NOTE: mu_bufref may be superseded by mu_bview and mu_pview for views into mu_bstore and mu_pstore.

 ### mu_bitvec

 Bit vector operations on individual bits: set, clear, toggle, test.
 Includes functions that operate on the entire vector.

-### mu_cbuf

-Fast, fixed-length, thread-safe circular buffer for void * sized objects, designed for single-producer / single-consumer applications.
-Used by the scheduler to transfer information between interrupt and foreground level.

 ### mu_list